 The Chair introduced the next presenter, Barbara Thornton.
 Ms. Thornton said she hoped the Board members would be bold and look beyond Massachusetts for solutions, and as members of a region, to work to solve these regional issues.
 Ms. Thornton gave examples from a book written by David Rusk.
 Ms. Thornton said what works is a broader governance that works together, like the regional coalition.
 Ms. Thornton said she agrees with Mr. Seltzer about the importance of the Town not having a strong commercial tax base.
 One of the examples is the Minnesota fiscal disparities plan where commercial tax base from richer communities is redistributed to areas with a lower commercial tax base.
 Ms. Thornton said Arlington needs to find their role and responsibility, and what Arlington's part should be as part of the region.
 Mr. Watson asked if the commercial tax redistribution example was within functioning counties.
 Ms. Thornton said that they probably have counties but it does not need to be limited to counties, but can be a group of municipalities working together.
-Mr. Watson asked Mr. Chapdelaine if that is something that the Metro Mayor's Coalition has discussed.
+Mr. Watson asked Mr. Chapdelaine if that is something that the Metro Mayor's Coalition has Page 3 of 5 discussed.
 Mr. Chapdelaine said that would be a challenge politically.
 Mr. Chapdelaine said there should be some model, but is not sure if there should be a direct community to community model or a more overall progressive structure.
 The inequities of prop 2 1⁄2 in terms of communities with large commercial bases versus those that do not should be scrutinized.
-Ms. Zsembery said she appreciates bringing up the opportunity to perhaps extract some of the wealth we have within the growing commercial base.
+Ms. Zsembery said she appreciates the opportunity that this might bring for Arlington.